-- In addition to the Compliance Evaluation Report, Developer shall record the dates, of the following activities, including the erosion control measures associated with these activities: - A. When major grading activities (including clearing and grubbing, excavation, and embankment construction) occur in a particular area or portion of the site. - B. When construction activities cease in an area, temporarily or permanently. - 9 C. When an area is stabilized, temporarily or permanently. - 10 Developer shall note such information within 2 Business Days of the occurrence of any of the - 11 listed activities, and shall include a copy of the report in the SWPPP.
-Within 3 days of - 12 completion or amendment to the Compliance Evaluation Report, Developer shall submit the - 13 Amended Compliance Evaluation Report to ADOT.
+In addition to the completing and signing the original Compliance Evaluation Report, Developer shall record the dates, of the following activities, including the erosion control measures associated with these activities:

+- A. When major grading activities (including clearing and grubbing, excavation, and embankment construction) occur in a particular area or portion of the site. - B. When construction activities cease in an area, temporarily or permanently. - C. When an area is stabilized, temporarily or permanently.

+Developer shall note such information within 2 Business Days of the occurrence of any of the listed activities, and shall include a copy of the report in the SWPPP.
+Within 3 days of completion or amendment to the Compliance Evaluation Report, Developer shall submit the Amendedamended Compliance Evaluation Report to ADOT.

-14 420.3.2.8 Notice of Termination (NOT)
+420.3.2.8 Notice of Termination (NOT)

-- Fifteen Business Days after final stabilization in accordance with ADEQ, Developer shall complete and mail a Notice of Termination (NOT) for the Project to the address shown below. - 17 Arizona Department of Environmental Quality - 18 Surface Water Section/Stormwater & General Permits (5415A-1) - 19 1110 W. Washington Street - 20 Phoenix, Arizona 85007 - 21 or fax to 602 771-4528 - The NOT submitted by Developer must include a certification statement which is signed and dated by an authorized representative of Developer, as defined in Part VIII.J.2 of the AZPDES - 24 General Permit, and include the name and title of that authorized representative. - 25 Alternatively, Developer may submit the NOT electronically, through ADEQ's Smart NOI website - at http://az.gov/webapp/noi/main.do.
-Concurrent with the submittal of the NOT to ADEQ, - 27 Developer shall submit a copy of the NOT to ADOT. - 28 When the approved SWPPP includes the use of Class II seeding as an erosion control - 29 measure, Developer shall maintain seeded areas for 45 calendar days, as specified in the - 30 special provisions, and approved by ADOT before Developer's NOT can be submitted.
-Seeding, - 31 when used in the SWPPP as an erosion control measure, is not considered as part of any - 32 Landscape Establishment Phase that may be included with the Project. - 33 Developer shall prepare Water Quality Records that include the SWPPP (including inspection - forms) and all data used to complete the NOI and NOT.
-At Substantial Completion, Developer - 35 shall submit the Water Quality Records to ADOT.
-Developer shall retain its own records for a - period of at least 3 years from the filing of Developer's NOT.
+Fifteen Business Days after final stabilization in accordance with ADEQ, Developer shall complete and mail a Notice of Termination (NOT) for the Project to the address shown below.

+Arizona Department of Environmental Quality Surface Water Section/Stormwater & General Permits (5415A-1) 1110 W. Washington Street Phoenix, Arizona 85007 or fax to 602 771-4528

+The NOT submitted by Developer must include a certification statement which is signed and dated by an authorized representative of Developer, as defined in Part VIII.J.2 of the AZPDES General Permit, and include the name and title of that authorized representative.

+Alternatively, Developer may submit the NOT electronically, through ADEQ's Smart NOI website at https://az.gov/app/smartnoi.
+Concurrent with the submittal of the NOT to ADEQ, Developer shall submit a copy of the NOT to ADOT.

+- When the approved SWPPP includes the use of Class II seeding as an erosion control measure, Developer shall maintain seeded areas for 45 calendar days, as specified in the special provisions, and approved by ADOT before Developer's NOT can be submitted.
+Seeding, when used in the SWPPP as an erosion control measure, is not considered as part of any - 41 Landscape Establishment Phase that may be included with the Project. - Developer shall prepare Water Quality Records that include the SWPPP (including inspection forms) and all data used to complete the NOI and NOT.
+At Substantial Completion, Developer

+- 1 shall submit the Water Quality Records to ADOT.
+Developer shall retain its own records for a - 2 period of at least 3 years from the filing of Developer's NOT.

-37 420.3.3 Developer's Responsibility for Work
+3 420.3.3 Developer's Responsibility for Work